-3009: FORGERY/MISREPRESENTATION: misrepresenting parent or guardian with the purpose of excusing from school, class or any other parental consent.
+3009: FORGERY/MISREPRESENTATION: Misrepresenting parent or guardian with the purpose of excusing from school, class or any other parental consent.
 This includes all written notes, phone calls, or correspondence.
 This includes academic dishonesty defined as any form of cheating that is blatant, repeated and serious in offense beyond the realm of the individual teacher's classroom management plan.

-Level

-6 - 12First Offense

-Parent Contact

-Up to 3 days ISSSecond Offense

-Up to 5 days ISSRepeat Offense

-Up to 10 days ISS
+First Offense Parent Contact and up to 3 days ISS Second Offense Up to 5 days ISS Repeat Offense Up to 10 days ISS

 3010: USE OF A PHONE or ELECTRONIC DEVICE ON SCHOOL PROPERTY: During instructional time students are not allowed to use a cell phone, hand-held radio, remote modem devices, audio, video, music or game device or any other handheld communication device on school property during school hours.
 Teachers may grant approval inside the classroom.

-Level

-6 - 12First Offense

-Confiscation and

-After School detentionSecond Offense

-Confiscation and up

-to 3 days ISSRepeat Offense

-Confiscation and

-and up to 5 days OSS
+First Offense Confiscation and after-school detention Second Offense Confiscation and up to 3 days ISS Repeat Offense Confiscation and up to 5 days OSS

-3011: PETTY THEFT: (Petty) stealing or attempting to steal private or school property valued at less than \$750.00

-LevelFirst OffenseRepeat OffenseGr.
-6 - 12Parent ContactParent ContactRestitutionRestitutionUp to 10 days ISSUp to 10 days OSS
+3011: PETTY THEFT: (Petty) stealing or attempting to steal private or school property valued at less than \$750.00 First Offense Parent contact, restitution, and up to 10 days ISS Repeat Offense Parent contact, restitution, and up to 10 days OSS

-3012: COMPUTER / INTERNET / E-MAIL USE: All Archie R-5 students will be expected to follow the District Acceptable Use policy.
+3012: COMPUTER / INTERNET / E-MAIL USE All Archie R-5 students will be expected to follow the District Acceptable Use policy.
 The use of computers and computer services is a privilege which may be revoked by teachers, principals and/or district administrators at any time for abusive conduct.
 Such conduct would include, but is not limited to the placing of unlawful information on or through the computer system, and the use of obscene, abusive, or otherwise objectionable language or images in either public or private files or messages, to include any materials posted on the R-5 District website and anything that would be considered cyber-bullying.
 All flash drives or other forms of data storage from home must be virus-scanned before they can be loaded onto school computers.
-Tampering with computer data or theft of computer data may be considered a Class A Misdemeanor or Class D Felony and be prosecuted as such.
+Tampering with computer data or theft of computer data may be considered a Class A Misdemeanor or Class D Felony and be prosecuted as such Suspension of computer privileges for a period of time determined by the building First Offense administrator and up to 10 days ISS ISS and up to loss of privileges for 365 days and up to 10 days OSS Repeat Offense

-Level

-First Offense

-Repeat Offense